Threaded-Field-Lines Model for the Low Solar Corona Powered by the Alfven Wave Turbulence: Acknowledgment

 \section{Acknowledgment}

-The collaboration between the CCMC and University of Michigan is supported by the NSF SHINE grant 1257519 (PI Aleksandre Taktakishvili).
+The collaboration between the CCMC and University of Michigan was supported by the NSF SHINE grant 1257519 (PI Aleksandre Taktakishvili).
 The work performed at the University of Michigan was partially supported by National Science Foundation grants AGS-1322543 and PHY-1513379, NASA grant NNX13AG25G, the European Union's Horizon 2020 research and innovation program under grant agreement No 637302 PROGRESS.
-We would also like to acknowledge high-performance computing support from: (1) Yellowstone (ark:/85065/d7wd3xhc) provided by NCAR's Computational and Information Systems Laboratory, sponsored by the National Science Foundation, and (2) Pleiades operated by NASA's Advanced Supercomputing Division
+This work was also supported by a NASA Heliophysics DRIVE Science Center (SOLSTICE) at the University of Michigan under grant NASA 80NSSC20K0600.
+We would also like to acknowledge high-performance computing support from: (1) Cheyenne sponsored by the National Science Foundation, and (2) Pleiades operated by NASA?s Advanced Supercomputing Division.